thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-05-23-introducing-cyborg-foundation.markdown

 Neil plans to develop a new sense of time, which will allow him to perceive and modify his awareness of time.
 He plans to achieve this by placing a ring of senses around the circumference of his head, which will represent the 24-hour clock.

 To get a deeper understanding of where these artists are coming from, it's a good idea to hear them talk about it in their own words.
 The presentation below is one of our favorites.
-It was filmed at the ThoughtWorks office in 2014 during a special [Hardware Hack Lab](http://hardwarehacklab.io).
+It was filmed at the Thoughtworks office in 2014 during a special [Hardware Hack Lab](http://hardwarehacklab.io).

 {% include youtube id='d52RxsfPpu0' %}